 My interests involve reactive fluid flow and mineralization in sedimentary and volcanic systems in both ancient and modern environments, as well as microbially mediated reactions at the Earth's surface.
-I primarily focus on the geochemistry of mass extinctions and the paleogeography of shale gas development (particularly during the late Devonian), and manganese geomicrobiology of cave deposits and wetlands.
-I am also part of the Engare Sero Footprint Site research group in Tanzania.
+As a National Geographic Explorer, I primarily focus on the geochemistry of mass extinctions and the paleogeography of shale gas development (particularly during the late Devonian), and manganese geomicrobiology of cave deposits and wetlands.

 Research group websites:

 - April 2020 - Congratulations to Katie Duckett and Alex Zacher, who won Explorers Club Youth Activity Fund awards to fund their trip to Mongolia!
 Although the trip has been delayed to due Covid-19, we will get there eventually!

 - April 2020 - Congratulations to Allison Dombrowski and Ginny Brown for successfully defending their senior theses!
 You can check out their work here: 2020 Senior Honor Thesis Presentations